rasika1205/GraphRAG/README.md

 # GraphRAG

-**GraphRAG** is a Flask-based API application that translates natural language queries into Cypher queries and executes them on a Neo4j graph database.
-It leverages Google Gemini for natural language understanding and supports cross-origin requests for easy frontend integration.
+GraphRAG is a Flask-based API that bridges natural language queries with Neo4j graph databases by automatically translating plain English into Cypher queries.
+It leverages Google Gemini for natural language understanding and provides a developer-friendly REST API with CORS support for frontend integration.

 ---